anandkegaon/Ansible/README.md

 all servers private ip is mentioned in the Inventry folder of ansible server with those server only it will communicate . we can create the group of server and to that group we call as children in the hosts file.

+Ansible is written in python so we need python in system to install ansible.

+    sudo apt install -y python3-pip
+    sudo pip install ansible
+    ansible --version